nosas/blog/deep_learning_python/ch2/article.md

 ### Defining the network architecture

 The core building block of a neural network is the *layer*.
-A layer can be considered as a data filter: data goes in, and comes out more purified - more useful.
+A layer can be considered as a data filter: data goes in and comes out more purified - more useful.
 Specifically, layers extract *representations* out of the input data.

-In deep learning models, simple layers are chains together to form a *data distillation* network.
+In deep learning models, simple layers are chained together to form a *data distillation* network.
 Deep learning models could be visualized as a sieve for data processing - successive layers refining input data more and more.

 The following example is a two-layer neural network.